s3drive/app/README.md

 [Discord support](https://discord.gg/YvxvypRqCu)<br>
 [Github issues](https://github.com/s3drive/app/issues)<br>

-Please provide what platform are you using, version number, S3 provider and some additional details/screenshot, so we can better assist you with your issue.
+Please provide what platform are you using, version number, storage provider name and some additional details/screenshot, so we can better assist you with your issue.